 We can compare a website or mobile app without a back-end part to a fashion car without an engine – looks great yet won’t start.
-So software developers try each and every tool to ‘start the car’ and make their products not only good-looking but well-running too.
+So software developers try every tool to ‘start the car’ and make their products not only good-looking but well-running too.

-In this article, we’re reviewing one of the most popular back-end platforms – Node.js and finding out how to hire qualified developers that are capable of writing back-end parts of your product.
+In this article, we’re reviewing one of the most popular back-end platforms – Node.js, and finding out how to hire qualified developers that are capable of writing back-end parts of your product.

 Roles and Responsibilities of Node.js Programmers

-Actually, Node.js development is a combination of front-end and back-end.
+Node.js development is a combination of front-end and back-end.
 Thus, if you’re looking for a Node.js dev, make sure they have a basic understanding of the user-part of the apps and are willing to work with front-end elements.

 Software engineers usually have lots of responsibilities, the same for Node.js developers.
 Mostly, they include:

-a) Knowledge of Agile methods
+1. Knowledge of Agile Methods